jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

     - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
  8. **app/controllers/files_controller.rb**
     - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.

 ## Summary of Findings
 Provide a summary of findings from manual and/or automated scanning.
 This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.

   **CWE-79:** CodeQL returned several more instances of potential XSS file vulnerabilities than SNYK.
 The results from SNYK are mostly consistent with the manual code analysis, with the manual analysis returning a bit more detail.

   **CWE-352:** There were not many instances found with SNYK for CSRF, but CodeQL did return several potential files with vulnerabilities.
 Using manual code review with ChatGPT, a significant amount of detail was revealed.

+  **CWE-532:** CodeQL identified 74 potential issues with 60 of them relating to non-test modules/files.
+The issue reported is clear-text storage of sensitive information.
+After performing manual review of the findings reported by the automated tool, it seems this issue needs to be explored further.
+Many of the reportings are related to the values stored with the @current_user context object.
+After analyzing that object, it seems that sensitive information like access keys or passwords are stored in a secure format while non-sensitive information is stored in clear-text.
+This eliminates many of the detected issues but requires the rest of them to be investigated independently.

 ## Planned Contributions
 Describe your planned or ongoing contributions to the upstream open-source project (I.documentation, design changes, code changes, communications, etc.).
 Your response can be based on any of the prior assignments in the class.